Richard Koll: World War II

 Following the outbreak of World War II, Koll assumed command of 11th Panzer-Regiment assigned to 6th Panzer Division under Generalleutnant Werner Kempf in January 1940 and led his unit during the Battle of France in summer that year.
-His regiment was subsequently reinforced by 45 pieces of Panzer II and 27 pieces Panzer IV and ordered to East Prussia.
+His regiment was subsequently reinforced by 45 of Panzer II and 27 Panzer IV tanks, and ordered to East Prussia.
 He was promoted to Oberst on December 1, 1940.

 During the Operation Barbarossa in June 1941, the German invasion of the Soviet Union, Koll led his regiment as the part of Kampfgruppe (Battle Group) under Generalleutnant Erhard Raus in advance on Leningrad and distinguished himself in combat in early days of the invasion.
-For his service during that period, Koll was decorated with the Knight's Cross of the Iron Cross, the highest decorations of Nazi Germany awarded for bravery in combat.
+For his service during that period, Koll was decorated with the Knight's Cross of the Iron Cross.

 Koll remained on the Eastern Front until July 1942, participating in the Siege of Leningrad, Battle of Moscow and Rzhev-Vyazma Strategic Offensive Operation and returned to Germany.
 He was transferred to the Führerreserve and remained there until September 1942, when he assumed duty as Chief of Motor Vehicle Repair Matters in the Office of Oberkommando des Heeres.

 Upon his promotion to Generalmajor on August 6, 1943, Koll became Chief of Repair Matters in the Office of the Oberkommando der Wehrmacht and served in this capacity until November that year, when he was sent to the Infantry School in Döberitz for Division-Leaders course.
 Koll completed that instruction one month later and assumed temporary command of 1.
 Panzer-Division stationed in the southern sector of the Eastern Front.
 Unfortunately he did not perform well in the division's attempt to relieve the Cherkassy pocket in February 1944 and was relieved of command by General Hermann Breith, commander of III Army Corps.

 Koll then returned to the Oberkommando der Wehrmacht and assumed duty as Chief of Wehrmacht Motor Transport Matters with additional duty as Plenipotentiary for Motor Transport Matters in Four Year Plan Office.
 He was promoted to Generalleutnant on January 30, 1945.

 Postwar life

-He was captured by the British Army on May 9, 1945 and remained in captivity until the end of February 1946, when he was released.
+He was captured by the British Army on May 9, 1945, and remained in captivity until the end of February 1946, when he was released.
 Koll then settled in West-Berlin, where he died on May 13, 1963, aged 66.
 He was buried at Waldfriedhof Dahlem.